-A paper describing the PAPRICA obtainable performances has been accepted by Frontiers 6).
+Two papers describing the PAPRICA obtainable performances have been published during 2021 ^{6, 7)}.
 A FLUKA Monte Carlo simulation of a prompt photon source impinging on the PAPRICA detector has been performed in order to optimise its geometry, with a focus on each PAPRICA subdetector: the converter, the tracker, the calorimeter.
 The following conclusions were reached in the framework of this work:

-- 1. The intrinsic limit on the prompt photon reconstruction considering the low prompt gamma energy range (1-10 MeV) is the recoil of the nuclei participating in the e^+e^- pair production, giving adegradation on the angular resolution of 3° . - 2.
+- 1. The intrinsic limit on the prompt photon reconstruction considering the low prompt gamma energy range (1-10 MeV) is the recoil of the nuclei participating in the e^+e^- pair production, giving a degradation on the angular resolution of $\sim 3^{\circ}$. - 2.
 Due to the low pair production cross section at the prompt gamma energies, a high atomic number material for the converter has been chosen: the thickness of the converter assures to have a sufficient e^+e^- pair statistics to reconstruct the impinging photon direction.
 On the other hand the converter thickness contributes to the angular resolution degradation due to the multiple scattering suffered by the leptons pair while exiting the converter surface.
 The optimised PAPRICA converter thickness is a trade-off between the resolution on the single reconstructed prompt photon and the produced statistics.

-Finally the expected PAPRICA performances in retrieving the Bragg peak position for an absolute verification of the proton beam range have been computed in a more realistic case scenario, with 3×10^9 160 MeV protons impinging on a PMMA target and considering a 1 sr PAPRICA detector to increase the collectable prompt gamma statistics.
-A resolution on the retrieved Bragg peak of 1 cm has been obtained, demonstrating that the PAPRICA detector, with larger solid angle, would not be able to perform an absolute range verification with the clinically required resolution of 2 mm on the computed beam range.
+Finally the expected PAPRICA performances in retrieving the Bragg peak position for an absolute verification of the proton beam range have been computed in a more realistic case scenario, with $\sim 3 \times 10^9$ 160 MeV protons impinging on a PMMA target and considering a 1 sr PAPRICA detector to increase the collectable prompt gamma statistics.
+A resolution on the retrieved Bragg peak of ~ 1 cm has been obtained, demonstrating that the PAPRICA detector, with larger solid angle, would not be able to perform an absolute range verification with the clinically required resolution of ~ 2 mm on the computed beam range.
 Nevertheless, there is room for optimisation of the proposed pair production imaging technique and further investigations to perform a 3D imaging and to improve the PAPRICA resolution on the imaged photons are foreseen and will be subject of future studies.